moraneus/TP-DejaVu/README.md

 The second phase, a **declarative**, based on the DEJAVU tool, and performs monitoring against a first-order specification.
 More details about DejaVu and how it operates can be found [here](https://github.com/havelund/dejavu).

+## System Requirements
+Before installing DejaVu, ensure that you have the following software installed on your system:
+* **Java 8**: DejaVu is implemented in Scala, which requires Java.
+Specifically, Java 8 is required.
+[Java 8 Installation Instructions](https://www.oracle.com/java/technologies/downloads/#java8)

 ## Installing DejaVu:

 The directory [``dir``](https://github.com/moraneus/TP-DejaVu/tree/master/dir) contains files useful for installing and running DejaVu: